wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 > This is the new ESign, which is like a hybrid of KSign and old ESign. <br>
 > In the User Service Agreement, it is referred to as "Ysign", so I will call it this.
 1. Open Ysign.
+> ⚠️ YSign has its certificate bundled, so you do not need to import it.
+If you read the "ESign "Ysign" Method without khoindvn" section, do the following:<br>
+>
+> > If you haven't already, download the Certificates ZIP by going to [https://osign.ipasign.cc/](https://osign.ipasign.cc/), clicking "Certificates" and then clicking "Download".\
+> > In Ysign, click on Settings, then click Certificate Management and and click Import.
+Import the Provisioning File (the .mobileprovision file).
+Afterwards, import the Certificate File (the .p12 file you used on the IPASignX website) and enter the certificate password ("osign"), then click Confirm.
+> >
+> > > If you forgot the name of the YSign you installed, check in Settings → General → VPN and Device Management.<br>
 2. Click on Don't Allow for notifications (or Allow).
 3. Click Next for the User Service Agreement, then click Agree.
 4. Click the ... button at the top right, then click Import File.